 Presented here are published articles about the photographer and excerpts from seven filmed-interviews conducted between 2010 and 2014 by Robert Pledge and Jacques Menasche with persons who knew or met Catherine Leroy when she worked in Vietnam — including her mother Denise who was the recipient of over 100 letters from her daughter during the almost three years Leroy spent in the war-torn country (1966/1968).

-• David Douglas Duncan (b.
-1916): Well-known for his combat pictures from the Pacific battle-front during World War II and from the Korean War (1950-53), the American photographer also covered major battles for Life magazine during the Vietnam War.
-He was interviewed at his home in the South of France on March 4, 2011
+• David Douglas Duncan (1916-2018): Well-known for his combat pictures from the Pacific battle-front during World War II and from the Korean War (1950-53), the American photographer also covered major battles for Life magazine during the Vietnam War.
+He was interviewed at his home in the South of France on March 4, 2011.

 • Don McCullin (b.
 1935): The British photographer who lives in Somerset in the UK, with his family, has documented many of the major conflicts of the second half of the 20th century and of the early 21st, including the Vietnam War.
 He was interviewed in Paris on March 17, 2012.

 • Vernon Wike (b.
 1947): The Navy Corpsman who appears in the most famous series of photographs taken in Vietnam by Catherine Leroy on April 1967 on Hill 881near Khe Sanh, now lives in the USA.
 He was interviewed in Parker, Colorado on February 28, 2013.